 Means of accomplishing learning outcomes:

-Courses taught under the auspices of the Social and Behavioral Sciences will include an oral component, oral presentations and or classroom discussions.
+All courses taught under the auspices of the Social and Behavioral Sciences will include an oral component, oral presentations, and or classroom discussions.
 Note: Online and Distance Learning courses will not contain the oral component.

 College-wide policies and resources